Volley Week logo

 The regular season inSuperLega Credem Bancais entering its decisive phase.
 After the completion of the 21st round, the 22nd – the last one – will definitively shape the playoff structure.
-The Top 8 participants are already known, as is the relegated team, but the distribution in the upper half of the table remains open and holds significant strategic importance.
+The Top 8 participants are already known, as is the relegated team, but the distribution in the upper half of the table remains open and of significant strategic importance.

 At first glance, the intrigue seems limited.
 In reality, however, the final round will determine:

-who will have home-court advantage in the quarter-finals,
+• who will have home-court advantage in the quarterfinals,

-who will face Lube Civitanova,
+• who will face Lube Civitanova,

-and what the path to the semi-finals will look like.
+• and what the path to the semifinals will look like.

 Standings after Round 21

-| Pos. | Team | Points | Matches | Wins | Losses |
+Pos.
+Team Points Matches Wins Losses

 Table analysis

-Perugia (55 pts) is an unassailable leader.
 Verona (48 pts) is also secure in second place.
 Civitanova (37 pts) is firmly sixth, Milano – seventh, Monza – eighth.
 Grottazzolina is relegated.

-The real intrigue is concentrated in the range3rd-4th-5th place, where Trento and Modena both have 44 points, and Piacenza – 43.
+The real intrigue is concentrated in the range3rd-4th-5th place, where Trento and Modena both have 44 points, and Piacenza – with 43.

-Here the stakes are twofold:
+Here the stakes are double:

 The battle for 3rd-4th-5th place